top of page

 Here are some tips on how to maximise the benefits.

-Avoid pre-conceived conclusions - in other words, don't run a business diagnostic purely to "prove" something you already believe to be the case.
+Avoid pre-conceived conclusions - don't run a business diagnostic purely to "prove" something you already believe to be the case.

 An independent diagnostic might tell you, though, that people are leaving because they don't understand how their role contributes to the longer-term success of the business...in other words, they don’t “get” your business purpose.
 Where's the business heading?
 You could be surprised to learn that addressing these key concerns might lead to more engaged employees who are less likely to leave.